content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 NewContainerContainerPullThroughDistributionResponseWithDefaults instantiates a new ContainerContainerPullThroughDistributionResponse object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSince() string`

-GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

-### GetNoContentChangeSinceOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

-GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) SetNoContentChangeSince(v string)`

-SetNoContentChangeSince sets NoContentChangeSince field to given value.

-### HasNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) HasNoContentChangeSince() bool`

-HasNoContentChangeSince returns a boolean if a field has been set.

-### GetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`

-GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

-### GetContentGuardOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`

-GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`

-SetContentGuard sets ContentGuard field to given value.

-### HasContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`

-HasContentGuard returns a boolean if a field has been set.

-### GetBasePath

-`func (o *ContainerContainerPullThroughDistributionResponse) GetBasePath() string`

-GetBasePath returns the BasePath field if non-nil, zero value otherwise.

-### GetBasePathOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetBasePathOk() (*string, bool)`

-GetBasePathOk returns a tuple with the BasePath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBasePath

-`func (o *ContainerContainerPullThroughDistributionResponse) SetBasePath(v string)`

-SetBasePath sets BasePath field to given value.

 ### GetHidden